 “Well it sounds nice,” Rickenbach explains.
 “It makes people stop and think a bit.
 I don’t know if I can elaborate beyond cosmic folk being a unique expression of the universal.”

 “I was born Ryan, which is Gaelic for ‘Little King’.
 You can either choose a new name or live up to the one given to you.
 By forgoing a more traditional path in life in favor of creating music, I feel like I’m meeting that challenge.
 I’m my own little king, creating my own little cosmos.”

-After graduating from the University of Maryland, Rickenbach moved to New York to pursue an earlier passion of his – the theater.
-He joined an acting studio that took him as far as Melbourne.
-When the studio dissolved, Rickenbach found himself working for DHL, “driving a picker around a warehouse all day and listening to Triple J.” Realizing it was time to move on with his life, Rickenbach returned to New York to pursue a different path.
+After graduating from the University of Maryland, Rickenbach moved to New York to pursue a different passion – theater.
 “I did a show in New York that cast me as a young songwriter in the sixties, hanging around Gerde’s Folk City and that crowd.
 I knew as soon as the show closed I didn’t want to pretend to be songwriter, I wanted to live it.”

 Rickenbach’s newest song, “Adelaide,” breaks from his usual form in its specificity, telling the story of one of his dearest friends who quit his job, cashed in his retirement, and embarked on a cross-country journey that ended tragically in a car accident.

 “His passing was a seminal moment in my life,” recalls Rickenbach.
 “He was an extremely intelligent and deeply loyal friend.
 The word ‘Adelaide’ is a beautiful sounding word to me, one I think aptly represents a paradisiacal hereafter.”